hashicorp/learn-terraform-provision-gke-cluster/README.md

 ```

-Then, provision your AKS cluster by running `terraform apply`.
-This will
+Then, provision your GKE cluster by running `terraform apply`.
-take approximately 10 minutes.

 ```shell
 $ terraform apply